Visiting The Gardens

 at Rancho Los Cerritos are ever-changing with the season and may be

 toured throughout the year during public hours or by scheduling a

 special garden tour.
 Garden

-tours are held every Saturday and Sunday at 2:30 p.m., this is a
+tours are held every Saturday and Sunday.
+This is a

 wonderful opportunity to journey through various species of plants

 at the Rancho.
 The historic site boasts many unique plants and